 Melt cacao butter and almond oil, then add lemon oil.

 The lips should be like ‘strawberries in cream’ – so white skin and moderately red lips are fashionable.
 ‘There is a fashion of painting the lips in a vivid hue that outrivals Nature.
 Exaggeration invariably kills beauty’ (Every Woman’s Encyclopaedia, 1910-2).
-Store-bought lip salves often are harmful.
+Store-bought lip salves are often harmful.
 Don’t bite your lips, rather ‘try the simple little plan of sucking a cayenne lozenge for a few moments’, or make a homemade lip salve.

 Lip Salve – Rose Pomade (Henley’s Twentieth Century Formulas, Recipes And Processes, 1916)